The Hideout Story and Your Experience

 The Story of our Horses

 Horses are the heart of any Guest Ranch.
-We believe that our horses are as good as they get at a dude ranch.
+We believe that our horses are as good as they get at a guest ranch.
 Whether you ride every day or are swinging in to the saddle for the first time, we have the horse that is right for you.
 Natural Horsemanship is a standard practice, which means we handle our horses in a gentle manner, designed to keep their stress and ours to an absolute minimum.
-Our key wranglers are also trainers and during the off-season, when not riding with guests, they start our colts, train and fine-tune our guest ranch horses and offer clinics and trainings at The Hideout Guest Ranch.
+Our key wranglers are also trainers, and during the off-season, when not riding with guests, they start our colts, train and fine-tune our guest ranch horses and offer clinics and trainings at The Hideout Lodge & Guest Ranch.

 You can read more about our horse culture at www.ahhorsemanship.com or elsewhere on this website.

-The Story of The Hideout Adventures
+The Story of The Hideout Lodge & Guest Ranch

-Authentic, true Western Horse & Stockman ship with an open mind…
+Authentic, True Western Horse & Stockmanship with an open mind…